andrespulido8/andrespulido8.github.io/_pages/projects.md

 The Bathy-Drone robot is an autonomous drone towing a tethered boat equipped with sonar.
 It can be flown to the survey location to perform applications such as bathymetry, underwater structure inspection, marine life surveying.
 I was in charge of anything software related including autonomy.
 I developed or supervised the simulation, perception, planning, localization and controls algorithms.
 To read more about the project, click [here](/projects/bathydrone_project/).

-## System ID, dynamic modeling, control, and state estimation of a underwater vehicle - SubjuGator and a autonomous surface vehicle - NaviGator
+## System ID, dynamic modeling, control, and state estimation of a underwater vehicle (SubjuGator) and an autonomous surface vehicle (NaviGator)
 <img src="/images/subjugator.png" width="335" />
 <img src="/images/NaviGator.png" width="450" />